ShahriarRezghi/serio/README.md

 + When size of ```long double``` is 16 bytes, it is only supported where 128 integer is available (depends on compiler and hardware. see [this](https://gcc.gnu.org/onlinedocs/gcc-4.6.1/gcc/_005f_005fint128.html)).
 So be careful using it.

 ## Supported Types
-Supported types: [C++ containers](http://www.cplusplus.com/reference/stl/), std::string, std::complex, std::pair, std::tuple, std::chrono::time_point, std::bitset, std::shared_ptr, std::unique_ptr, std::optional(C++17) and any structure that you register.
-If there are some types missing from this library you can report it on issues page.
+Supported types: [C++ containers](http://www.cplusplus.com/reference/stl/), raw arrays,std::string, std::complex, std::pair, std::tuple, std::chrono::time_point, std::bitset, std::shared_ptr, std::unique_ptr, std::optional(C++17), std::variant(C++17) and any structure that you register.
+If there is a data type in STL that you want to be supported (and is not) please open an issue on the [issues page](../../issues).

 ## Debugging
 If you get errors that look like these: